hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 - 🟡️ = most accurate (R)
 - 🔵️ = fastest firing (R)
 - ⚪️ = purest(least energy wasted) (R)
-- 🟠️ = most common (R)
+- 🟠️ = most common (U)

-- 🩷 = fastest shot (B)
+- 🩷 = fastest shot (H)
-- 🟣️ = hottest (B)
+- 🟣️ = hottest (H)
-- 🟤️ = cheapest (B)
+- 🟤️ = cheapest (H)
-- ⚫️ = stealthiest (B)
+- ⚫️ = stealthiest (H)

 These lasers can be of different power, ranging from a simple stun to planet destroying power.
 The lasers can also be short range, lashing out like lightning.
-The advantage of this is that it can manoeuver, so it almost never misses.
+The advantage of this is that it can manoeuvre, so it almost never misses.
 There are also laserdrones, which are rocket propelled tubes have laser tips.

-#### Beamers (R+B)
+##### Beamers (R+H+F)

 The second type of laser has three functions: stunning electronics, destroying ships and telekinesis.
 However, this laser type is limited to 5 km, whereas other weapons have a range of several trillion light years.
 This makes it impractical in most battles, so it is not very popular.
 They come in 4 colours of beam: green, red, gold and pink.

-#### Hyperion Fusion Cannons (C)
+##### Hyperion Fusion Cannons (C)

-    Functionality: These fusion-based weapons convert atomic energy into focused blasts, capable of incredible damage.
+These fusion-based weapons convert atomic energy into focused blasts, capable of incredible damage.
 The cannons can also vary their output intensity, allowing for both wide-area suppression and pinpoint strikes.
-    Strengths: Multi-purpose functionality, enabling tactical versatility and devastating offensive power, perfect for engaging multiple targets or focusing on a single high-value enemy ship.
-These are repelable by even the most basic of shields, so are rarely used.
+They have a multi-purpose functionality, enabling tactical versatility and devastating offensive power, perfect for engaging multiple targets or focusing on a single high-value enemy ship.
+These can be repelled by most shields though, so are not commonly used.

+##### Cataclysm Beam Projectors (R)

+This weapon is an enormous energy beam that harness the power of a star to discharge concentrated energy onto a target ship, resulting in catastrophic disintegration of hull and systems.
+Capable of crippling the most ships with a single blast, they are effective across vast distances and are usually fired from a planet.

 ##### FCRT Lasers